microsoft/torchgeo/README.md

 <img src="logo/logo-color.svg" width="400" alt="TorchGeo"/>

-Torchgeo is a PyTorch based library, similar to torchvision, that provides datasets, transforms, samplers, and pre-trained models specifically for geospatial data.
+TorchGeo is a [PyTorch](https://pytorch.org/) domain library, similar to [torchvision](https://pytorch.org/vision), that provides datasets, transforms, samplers, and pre-trained models specific to geospatial data.

-Our goals for this library are to make it simple 1.) for machine learning experts to use geospatial data in their workflows, and 2.) for remote sensing experts to use their data in machine learning workflows.
+The goal of this library is to make it simple:

+1. for machine learning experts to use geospatial data in their workflows, and
+2. for remote sensing experts to use their data in machine learning workflows.

 See our [installation instructions](#installation-instructions), [documentation](#documentation), and [examples](#example-usage) to learn how to use torchgeo.